Neural Integral Equations: Neural integral equations

 \subsection{Attentional neural integral equations}

-Training of NIE requires an integration step at each time point, incurring a potentially high computational cost.
+Training of NIE requires an integration step at each time point, incurring in a potentially high computational cost.
 This integration step is implemented using the torchquad package \cite{gomez2021torchquad}, a high performance numerical Monte Carlo integration method, resulting in fast integration and high scalability of NIE.
 For example, solving ODEs using NIE is significantly faster than using traditional ODE solvers (Table \ref{tab:walltime}).
 However, several limitations are associated with the torchquad integration method.
-First, torchquad is optimized for integration in time and scales poorly to arbitrary space dimensions - i.e. "curse of dimensionality" - which requires exponentially increasing numbers of sampled points with increasing numbers of dimensions.
+In fact, torchquad requires significantly increasing numbers of sampled points with increasing numbers of dimensions.
 To use NIE for solving PDEs and (P)IEs we require efficient spatial integration in high dimensions.
-Second, while the kernel and the $G$ function that NIE learns can be inspected, their interpretability is not trivial.
-Ideally, we would like a model in which we can interpret and explain the underlying dynamics.
-Such explainability would especially be useful when modeling biological systems where the goal is to understand the underlying dynamics rather than just fitting data.
-For example, when modeling brain activity recordings we would like to use the model to understand which brain regions and neural connectivity patterns drive certain brain activity dynamics.

-To address these challenges, we have developed a novel integration method for NIE that is based on a self-attention mechanism.
-In fact, self-attention can be viewed as an approximation of an integration procedure \cite{tsai2019transformer,xiong2021nystromformer}, where the product of queries and keys coincides with the notion of a kernel discussed in Section~\ref{sec:NIE}.
-In \cite{cao2021choose} the parallelism between self-attention and integration of kernels was further exploited to interpret transformers as Galerkin projections in operator learning tasks.
+To address these challenges, we have employed an approach to NIE where the integral operator is based on a self-attention mechanism.
+In fact, self-attention can be viewed as an approximation of an integration procedure \cite{tsai2019transformer,xiong2021nystromformer}, where the product of queries and keys coincides with the notion of a kernel, as the one discussed in Section~\ref{sec:NIE}.
+In \cite{cao2021choose} the parallelism between self-attention and integration of kernels was further explored to interpret transformers as Galerkin projections in operator learning tasks.